pedropb/machine-learning-nanodegree/classes/model-evaluation-and-validation/managing-error-and-complexity.md

 ## Curse of Dimensionality

 As the number of features or dimensions grows, the amount of data we need to generalize accurately grows exponentially.

+## Learning Curves - Identifying Bias and Variance

+### Bias
+When the training and testing errors converge and are quite high this usually means the model is biased.
+No matter how much data we feed it, the model cannot represent the underlying relationship and therefore has systematic high errors.

+### Variance
+When there is a large gap between the training and testing error this generally means the model suffers from high variance.
+Unlike a biased model, models that suffer from variance generally require more data to improve.
+We can also limit variance by simplifying the model to represent only the most important features of the data.